-Content marketing is a key component within the larger B2B digital marketing strategy.
-For a content marketing strategy to be effective, you need to create valuable content in the awareness phase, educating the buyer on their pain points.
+Content marketing is a key component of the larger B2B digital marketing strategy.
+For a content marketing strategy to be effective, you must create valuable content in the awareness phase, educating the buyer on their pain points.

-Seventy-five per cent of B2B buyers use social media when making a purchase.
+Seventy-five per cent of B2B buyers use social media when purchasing.
 The challenge with social media is connecting with business customers.
 B2B social media will not be where the lead conversions occur; it sits more at the beginning of the buyer journey.

 There is a significant difference between B2B and B2C digital marketing strategies.
-We see the vital importance of identifying and understanding businesses' target audience and what strategies they should adopt to win their attention and keep it.
-Companies should evaluate which strategies and by that means which tools best fit their marketing needs, based on the stage of the maturity of the business and its existing presence within the marketplace.
+We see the importance of identifying and understanding businesses' target audience and what strategies they should adopt to win their attention and keep it.
+Companies should evaluate which strategies and, by that means which tools best fit their marketing needs based on the stage of the maturity of the business and its existing presence within the marketplace.